Azure/azure-signalr/docs/diagnostic-logs.md

 Messaging logs provide tracing information for the SignalR hub messages received and sent via SignalR service.
 For example, tracing ID and message type of the message.
 The tracing ID and message type is also logged in app server.
 Typically the message is recorded when it arrives at or leaves from service or server.
 Therefore messaging logs are helpful for troubleshooting message related issues.
 For typical message related troubleshooting guide, see [message related issues](#message-related-issues)

-> This type of logs is generated for every messages, if the messages are sent frequently, messaging logs might impact the performance of SignalR service.
+> This type of logs is generated for every message, if the messages are sent frequently, messaging logs might impact the performance of SignalR service.
 However, you can choose different collecting behaviors to minimize the performance impact.
 See [diagnostic logs collecting behaviors](#Diagnostic-logs-collecting-behaviors) below.

 ### Diagnostic logs collecting behaviors